-- Blue Polo with CIC logo (Middle Years) - Tan Polo with CIC logo (Grades 11-12) - The collar of the polo shirt must always be visible even when an outer sweatshirt, sweater, or jacket is worn. - Shirts worn under the polo shirt may be any color or style, and may not hang out beneath the polo shirt.
-Writing on the undershirt must not show through the school shirt.
+- Blue polo shirt with CIC logo (Middle Years) - Tan polo shirt with CIC logo (Grades 9-12) - The collar of the polo shirt must always be visible even when an outer sweatshirt, sweater, or jacket is worn. - Shirts worn under the polo shirt may be any color or style, and may not hang out beneath the polo shirt, or be visible at the neck or on the arms.